 We won’t say UPnP is garbage in this section while explaining port forwarding.
 But we will tell you which one you should use, especially if you host game servers or play MMO games like COD: Cold War or Minecraft.
 Port forwarding is a way of telling your router to redirect a specific request to a specific device.

 All you have to do is change some numbers on your router’s configuration menu to port forward any router or device.
 We have many setup guides on router port forwarding, so you can take a look if need be.
-Using UPnP is more convenient, while port forwarding is a lot safer from a privacy standpoint.
+Using it is more convenient, while port forwarding is a lot safer from a privacy standpoint.

 Some people go for security, and some don’t.
 Who are we to judge?
 But if you are creating a secure connection between two devices via port forwarding, you are compromising convenience.
 UPnP, on the other hand, offers convenience but doesn’t guarantee safety.
 This can be a real dilemma!
 We suggest port forwarding because you should never take a chance on personal security.